Blythe Bohnen: Art career

 In contrast to her drawings, which focus on the motions of the arm and hand, Bohnen's photographs primarily address the motions of the head.
 With her photography, Bohnen used various shutter speeds to overlap blurred images to provoke strong emotional and intellectual reactions about motion and identity, as in Self-Portrait: Vertical Elliptical Motion, Large (1974; Asheville Art Museum) and Vertical Motion Up Medium: Pivotal Motion Medium (1983; Brooklyn Museum).

 Collections

 Her work is included in collections of the Asheville Art Museum, the Brooklyn Museum, the Art Institute of Chicago, the International Center of Photography, and the Museum of Fine Arts Houston.

+Publications

+Blythe Bohnen.
+Being There and Not Being There, ed.
+David Hall Gallery, Wellesley, Massachusetts 2023, ISBN 978-1-7355143-0-7, 168 pages, with essays by Silke von Berswordt-Wallrabe, Suzanne Hudson, Anna Lovatt, Karen Irvine, David Mather.